nairanujit3/ChATnCHOOSE/README.md

 - Error Handling: Improve logging and user feedback for failed queries.

-CHATnCHOOSE demonstrates how modern AI tools can simplify price comparison for users by automating data retrieval, reasoning, and response generation.
+PriceWise demonstrates how modern AI tools can simplify price comparison for users by automating data retrieval, reasoning, and response generation.
 The project highlights the importance of robust state management, fallback mechanisms, and iterative testing in building reliable AI-driven applications.
 Future work will focus on improving filtering, user interfaces, and error handling for a seamless user experience.